cloudmesh/classes/docs/source/i524/lectures.rst

 also requires you to assemble your own schedule for watching the videos that will have to managed through github notifications as part of a README.md file in your git repository.
-You will need to do the technology trek, as well as the theory trek.
+You will need to do the technology track, as well as the theory track.

-Technology Trek:
+Technology Track:
    These are lectures with strong technology content and introduce you to using a selected number of technologies as part of the class.
 It is expected that you will use them as part of the